Tirzepatide dosage chart for weight loss: Full titration schedule (2026)

 Tirzepatide works as a dual agonist at GIP (glucose-dependent insulinotropic peptide) and GLP-1 (glucagon-like peptide-1).
 These hormones are naturally produced by the body to reduce appetite and release insulin after food intake.
 Tirzepatide mimics the effects of these hormones to regulate appetite and promote blood sugar control.

 It works for weight loss by slowing the rate at which food moves from the stomach into the duodenum.
 This effect gives a feeling of “fullness” for a longer time.
-Moreover, it promotes insulin release from the pancreas, inhibits glucagon secretions, and affects areas of the brain that control hunger.
+Moreover, it promotes insulin release from the pancreas, inhibits glucagon secretion, and affects areas of the brain that control hunger.

-Zepbound, a brand name of tirzepatide, is FDA-approved for weight management when combined with increased physical activity and a reduced calorie diet in adults with:
+Zepbound, a brand name of tirzepatide, is FDA-approved for weight management when combined with increased physical activity and a reduced-calorie diet in adults with:

 • Obesity (BMI 30 or higher)